chijioke-ibekwe/raven/README.md

     ```

 3. The migrations will be published in your project's migrations directory `./database/migrations` while the config file
    `raven.php`, will be published in your config directory `./config`.
-Content of the config file is as shown below:
+The content of the config file is as shown below:
     ```php
    <?php